ArpNetworking/metrics-portal/README.md

 #### Source

-Clone the repository and build the source code!
+Clone the repository and build the source code?
 The artifacts from the build are in `target/metrics-portal-${VERSION}-bin.tgz` where `${VERSION}` is the current build version.
 To install, copy the artifact directories recursively into an appropriate target directory on your Metrics Portal host(s).
 For example: